SujalGupta52/SujalGupta52/README.md

 ## Hi there 👋
-- I'm a 3rd Year Student CSE Student
+- I'm a 3rd Year CSE Student
-- Proficient in MERN stack with some experience in C#, Python and Java
+- Proficient in MERN and PERN stack with some experience in C, Python and Java
 <!--
 **SujalGupta52/SujalGupta52** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.